Clothing and fashion to Hong Kong

 Australian fashion houses and designers are also advised to appoint a public relations company in Hong Kong to build media profile and coverage for brand building and growing sales.

 Specialty apparel retailers remain the major distribution channel.
-Medium to high-priced fashion labels are usually sold in renowned department stores, who usually prefer to import directly from overseas from designers with established brands and a successful track record in Hong Kong.
+Medium to high-priced fashion labels are usually sold in renowned department stores.
+Department stores predominantly stock established overseas brands that have a successful track record in Hong Kong.

 Online and catalogue retailing are becoming more popular due to high commercial rental costs.

-Australian fashion houses and designers can seek to distribute their products through fashion and apparel distribution channels in Hong Kong including:
+Australian fashion houses and designers can seek to distribute their products through fashion and apparel distribution channels in Hong Kong trade events.

 Trade fairs and exhibitions remain common places for buyers and suppliers.
 To establish connections and explore market opportunities, Hong Kong manufacturers and overseas traders have involved themselves actively in international shows such as: